advait-vikas/Article_Generation_Chatbot/README.md

-# 🚀 LLM-Based Chatbot Projects – NullClass Internship
+# 🚀 LLM-Based Article Generation Chatbot

 This repository contains the three main tasks completed during my **NullClass Data Science Internship (July 16 – August 16, 2025)**.
 All tasks involve building and deploying **LLM-powered applications** using tools such as **LangChain**, **Streamlit**, **FAISS**, and various open-source LLMs like **Mistral** (via Ollama).